-Since 2007 Jane Hart (from the Centre for Learning & Performance Technologies) has been compiling an annual Top Tools for Learning List from the results of an open survey.
+Since 2007, I Jane Hart, have been compiling an annual Top Tools for Learning List from the results of an open survey.
 These Top Tools lists now constitute an important and interesting longitudinal study not just into the popularity of tools for learning but into learning behaviour itself.

 Learning professionals (and others in related areas) are invited to nominate their Top 10 (digital) tools for learning and their contributions are then used to generate the annual list.
 From 2007-2015 this was a Top 100 Tools list, but to mark the 10th anniversary of the project in 2016, the list was extended to 200 tools.

-- Top 100 Tools for Personal & Professional Learning (PPL100) – the digital tools used by individuals for their own self-improvement, learning and development
+- Top 100 Tools for Personal Learning (PL100) are the top digital tools used by individuals for their own self-improvement, learning and development

-- Top 100 Tools for Workplace Learning (WPL100) – the digital tools used to design, deliver, enable and/or support learning in the workplace.
+- Top 100 Tools for Workplace Learning (WL100) are the top digital tools used to design, deliver, enable and/or support learning in the workplace.

-- Top 100 Tools for Education (EDU100) – the digital tools used by educators and students in colleges and universities.
-Note: since only 6% of respondents came from schools, the EDU100 list this year focuses on tools for Higher Education.)
+- Top 100 Tools for Education (Ed100) are the top digital tools used by educators and students in colleges and universities.